Degree of Barrister–at–Law

-Since Covid–19 restrictions came into force on March 12, this course is delivered 100% online via our accessible Virtual Learning Environment (known as Moodle).
+Since Covid–19 restrictions came into force on March 12, this course was delivered 100% online via our accessible Virtual Learning Environment.
 Read about the recent changes here.

-King’s Inns will continue to offer this course online for 2020/2021 until it is safe to deliver in person on campus.
+King’s Inns will continue to offer this course online for 2020/2021 until it is safe to deliver in person as well on campus.

 What is the Degree of Barrister–at–Law?

 The Barrister–at–Law professional vocational degree course is aimed at enabling students to acquire the skills, knowledge and values required in order to be fit to practise at the Bar.
 Persons undertaking the course not only have a duty to their profession once they commence practise, but to the administration of justice in the State, to society and to their future clients: the course is structured to reflect that imperative.

 It is important to note that deeming a person fit to practise at the Bar is not solely a question of that person achieving a fixed educational standard.
 That determination also involves a general assessment of fitness and probity.

 The course allowed me to use the academic knowledge gained during my undergraduate degree and paired it to a practical working environment, covering all topics in a lively, engaging and contemporary manner that proved invaluable.

 Who is the course for?

 The degree of Barrister–at–Law is the professional stage of training for the Bar of Ireland.
 Further information on the role of a practising barrister can be found here on The Bar of Ireland’s website.